Public History Certificate

 Declaring the Certificate

-To be eligible for the Certificate students must submit an document application (19 KB) to the program.
+To be eligible for the Certificate students must submit the declaration form for the program.
 The certificate does not need to be completed before you submit the application.
 You can submit it at any point and estimate when you will take the courses.
 However, since there are many electives to choose from, the application needs to include the exact elective you plan to apply toward the Certificate.
 The Public History Certificate will be added to your transcript during your last semester at Rutgers so please be sure to note your graduation month and year on the application.

 050:281 Architecture and Cultural Change on Old Queens Campus